threefoldtech/0-flist/doc/flist.md

 ## Permissions
 To avoid duplication of acl object for each file, we save them on a database entry.
-Since a lot of file uses always the same permissions (eg: root:root 777), we can avoid duplication.
+Since a lot of file uses always the same permissions (eg: `root:root, rwxrw-rw-`), we can avoid duplication.

 First approch is, for each unique permission, adding an entry on the db, and saving the checksum of this permission.
-We store it as 8 bytes blake2b hash.
+We store it as **8 bytes blake2b hash**.

-Let's take a file, with mode 755 and with owner 'root:nobody', the hash is made with:
+Let's take a file, with mode 755 and with owner `root:nobody`, the hash is made with:
 ```
 user:root
 group:nobody